The impact of $\gamma N$ and $\gamma^* N$ interactions on our understanding of nucleon excitations: Summary and Outlook

-Several accelerators and colliders are still in operation, and new insight into the nucleon, its structure and its excitations are expected.
 At the low-energy end, electron-proton scattering experiments are in the planning at MESA in Mainz, Germany, aiming at precise measurements of electroweak coupling constants like the Weinberg angle, and searches for light dark matter will be pursued~\cite{Schlimme:2024eky}.
 The role of gluons in hadron spectroscopy has been a central topic since the advent of QCD.
 Gluonic degrees of freedom represent a challenging and often debated aspect of meson spectroscopy, while baryonic hybrids are even more complex.
 If hybrid baryons indeed have high masses, as suggested by lattice calculations, mixing with conventional $qqq$ states may occur.
 However, the presence of a heavy constituent gluon could suppress such mixing.
 At JLab, an energy upgrade to 22~GeV is planned \cite{Accardi:2023chb} to perform high-statistics electroproduction experiments over a broad range of momentum transfers $Q^2$ providing crucial insights into gluonic components within baryon resonance wave functions.
 The considerable higher $Q^2$ range that is achievable at this energy will significantly benefit the nucleon resonance program in probing the emerging hadron mass program~\cite{Achenbach:2025kfx}.
 In addition, cascade decays could help illuminate this issue.
 At high $Q^2$, backgrounds from $t$- and $u$-channel exchanges are reduced, offering a cleaner environment for future studies of the baryon resonance spectrum.

 In this review we have only briefly touched upon hyperon spectroscopy, i.e., on the $\Lambda$, $\Sigma$, $\Xi$, and $\Omega$ baryons.
 An important question is how well SU(3) symmetry relations hold in these systems.
 The $\Lambda^*$ spectrum includes the enigmatic $\Lambda(1405)$ complex; its structure deserves further studies and little is known about the higher-mass singlet $\Lambda^*$'s.
 These hyperons and $\Sigma^*$'s will be topical themes at JLab and the new Cluster of Excellence ``Color meets flavor" in Bonn.
 The hyperon spectra are also important components of the FAIR program at GSI (Germany).
 Their study will benefit from the narrowing of resonance widths with increasing strangeness.